fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ### Accurate network

 This section explores the feature attribution using the (fairly) accurate network.
-This network achieves 97% overal accuracy.
+This network achieves 97% overall accuracy.

 Each picture below shows these pieces of information:

 - The leftmost digit is the example from the MNIST dataset that the network predicted.
 The text at the top of the picture shows the actual and predicted values.
 The predicted value is the largest of all probabilities (without applying a threshold).
 - Following that digit, there are ten digits, one for each class (from left to right: zero to nine), with the feature attributions overlaid on each digit.
-The text at the top shows the probability the network assigned for that class.
+The text at the top shows the probability that the network assigned for that class.

 Some of the feature attributions are easy to interpret.
 For example, this is the attribution for a digit "1".

 ![Accurate digit 1](figures/accurate-digit-1.png)

-We can see that the presence of the vertical pixels at the center of the image increase the probability of predicting a digit "1", as we would expect.
-The absence of pixels around that vertical line also increase the probability.
+We can see that the presence of the vertical pixels at the center of the image increases the probability of predicting a digit "1", as we would expect.
+The absence of pixels around that vertical line also increases the probability.

 The two examples for the digit "8" below are also easy to interpret.
-We can see that the blank space in the top loop and the blank spaces on both sides of the middle part of the image are important to define a "8".
+We can see that the blank space in the top loop and the blank spaces on both sides of the middle part of the image are important to define an "8".

 ![Accurate digit 8](figures/accurate-digit-8-1.png)